Sessions

 Create and drive Tenki Sandbox sessions covering lifecycle, command execution, file I/O, port exposure, and SSH access.

 A session is one running sandbox VM.
 This page covers the full session-level surface: lifecycle, command execution, file I/O, ports, and SSH.
+Pick your tool in any code block — the selection syncs across the page.

 Create a session